Breast Cancer - diagnosis, causes and alternative treatments

 It is true that you are more at risk of breast cancer the older you get.
 Sadly, with ageing comes increased deficiency in cellular replication systems, more chances of genetic mistakes, reduced protective hormone levels and a build up of toxins.

 However, there has been a gradual lowering of the age of breast cancer diagnosis with approximately 40 per cent of diagnoses now occurring in women below the age of 65, and just 60 per cent above that age.
-Breast cancer as a middle age phenomeno has increased by 40 per cent or more in the last two decades.
+Breast cancer as a middle age phenomenon has increased by 40 per cent or more in the last two decades.
 It is quite clear that there is more to this cancer than mere ageing.

 The breasts are made up of ducts connecting the nipples to glandular tissue containing the lobes.
 Some of the breast tissue extends into the armpit, the home of some of your lymph nodes.
 The ducts and the lobes are surrounded by fat and herein lies some possible clues to the causes of breast cancer.
-Fat is a wonderful solvent and will dissolve and hold all those chemicals, toxins and hormones (your own and ingested ones) that you really should be excreting.
+Fat is a wonderful solvent and will dissolve and hold all those environmental chemicals, toxins and hormones (your own and ingested ones) that you really should be avoiding and/or excreting.
 Being overweight will worsen the problem as that will increase the percentage of fat in the breast.
-The good news is that Northwestern University in America showed that women who shed the pounds after developing breast cancer improved their odds of survival over those who did not.
+The good news is that Northwestern University Medical School in America showed that women who deliberately shed the pounds after developing breast cancer improved their odds of survival over those who did not.

 A lack of exercise will compound this as exercise normally helps stimulate lymph flow and the removal of excretion, whilst helping provide more cancer-hating oxygen to the tissues.
 Certain deficiencies in minerals have been found in women with breast cancer, as have vitamin deficiencies.
 We will explore this below.